Consistency of Spectral Clustering on Hierarchical Stochastic Block Models: Experiments

-In this section, we investigate the empirical performance of the spectral bi-partitioning method with unnormalized graph Laplacian under different schemes.
-The graphs are generated according to the model described in Section \ref{sec:model}.
-We adopt the same hierarchy of the generalized BTSBM as shown in Figure \ref{fig:illustrate_hbm2}, with 5 clusters at the finest level, $n=1000$ vertices and $200$ vertices in each finest cluster, and vary connection probabilities embedded in the binary tree.
-Figure \ref{fig:simu} displays the generalized BTSBM and the corresponding Fiedler vectors of unnormalized graph Laplacian matrices.
-The eigenvectors of the adjacency matrices associated with the second largest eigenvalues are also shown for comparison.
-As displayed below, we merely examine the Fiedler vector corresponding to the whole graph.
-Hence only the first split is considered for these simulations and none of the stopping rules is used.
+We generate synthetic networks from general BTSBMs with $\T$ being the simple binary tree presented in Figure \ref{fig:illustrate_hbm} and different connection probabilities presented in the top panels of Figure \ref{fig:simu}.
+Each model has $n = 1000$ units and $200$ units in each primitive cluster.
+The bottom panels of Figure \ref{fig:simu} compares $\vec{u}_{n-1}(\L)$, the Fiedler eigenvector of the unnormalized graph Laplacian, and $\vec{u}_{n-1}(\L^{*})$, the population Fiedler vector.
+This can be viewed as an empirical check of the $\ell_{\infty}$ perturbation bound (Theorem \ref{thm:linf_perturb}) and the strong consistency of the first split.
+As a comparison, we also plot $\vec{u}_2(\A)$, the eigenvector corresponding to the second largest eigenvalue of the adjacency matrix, which is considered in \cite{li2018hierarchical} and \cite{lei2019unified}.

-Figure \ref{fig:simu1} shows exactly the same setting with Figure \ref{fig:illustrate_hbm2}, where the connection probabilities are at the same order of magnitude.
-The signs of elements of the Fiedler vector perfectly align with the community assignments at the first level of the binary tree, whereas the eigenvector of the adjacency matrix fails as there is no obvious threshold to split the graph based on the values of the eigenvector components.
+Figure \ref{fig:simu1} shows a setting where the connection probabilities are roughly of the same order.
+The signs of the Fiedler vector $\vec{u}_{n-1}(\L)$ perfectly align with the mega-community memberships given by the first split, while $\vec{u}_{2}(\A)$ messes up with the mega-community $\mathcal{G}_0$.

-For the case shown in Figure \ref{fig:simu2}, $\bar{p}^*$ is much higher than $\ubar{p}_{*}$.
-Thus the condition C2 in Theorem \ref{thm:linf_perturb} is violated and it is obvious that the bound given by Theorem \ref{thm:linf_perturb} does not hold.
-However, the Fiedler vector is still able to exactly recover the first bi-partition of the network.
-This demonstrates the possibility that the assumptions in Theorem \ref{thm:linf_perturb} are only sufficient for exact recovery but not necessary.

-In Figure \ref{fig:simu3}, we choose the connection probabilities in analogy to the BTSBM in \cite{li2018hierarchical} where the connection probabilities are identical within each level, while the binary tree is not balanced.
-Then the spectral clustering with adjacency matrix groups the vertices according to their degrees, but not how close they are on the associated binary tree.

-For the last example in Figure \ref{fig:simu4}, the connection probabilities are set to be so small that the resulting graph is extremely sparse.
-In this case, the Fiedler vector is very likely to have some spikes and forces the other values close to zero, which also suggests that the bound in \ref{thm:linf_perturb} does not hold any more.
-When there are spikes in the Fiedler vector, the performance of the spectral bi-clustering with unnormalized graph Laplacian degrades drastically.
-Repetition of the experiments shows that the probability of spikes occurring in the Fiedler vector is quite high when the network is too sparse.